yuwen-c/dieta/README.md

 - There are 3 main routes (yellow square in picture) in Dieta:
 1. The first week, "Start Diet": user fills in weight, deficit, and select strength level of activity, exercise based on the table and gets the result of calorie and nutrition.
-2. From the second week, "During Diet": fill in average weight of this and last week and modify the deficit depends on the suggestion and your circumstances.
+2. From the second week, "During Diet": fill in average weight for this and last week and modify the deficit depends on the suggestion and your circumstances.
 Then fill in the activity and exercise part like the first week, and get your result.
 3. "Last Result": get your last result anytime with this route.

 ## Success 🚀
 - I sent Dieta to my coach, she found that it was pretty good and also recommended to her students 🥰 .
-- Dieta have got **31** users in a month.
+- Dieta has got **31** users in the first month.

 ## Features